Linear Strands of Initial Ideals of Determinantal Facet Ideals: Background

 In \cite{almousa2020resolutions}, it is shown that the standard minimal generating set of an lcm-closed DFI forms a reduced Gr\"obner basis; conjecturally, we believe that Definition \ref{def: lcmClosed} is equivalent to being a Gr\"obner basis for DFIs.
-The following definition introduces the main theme of the current paper.